Maniizzle/ReTAilInvoice/README.md

-# ShopsRURetails
+# ShopRURetails
 A single service api for generating discounts, invoice and customers
-# .Net SDK
+# .Net SDK and Runtime
-- Download and istall the .NET SDK
+- Download and istall the .NET SDK and Runtime
   >https://dotnet.microsoft.com/download

 # Visual Studio
-- Simply open the solution file <code>ShopsRUs.sln</code>
+- Simply open the solution file <code>SHOPRURETAIL.sln</code>
   >and wait for project restore.

   >then build/run.